Lyna Perez Shows Off Insane Curves In Skimpy White Bikini

 “Am a huge fan of you and would love to be one of your winners, I love you so much,” a fourth fan proclaimed.

 The model has posted a number of jaw-dropping looks to social media this week.
-On September 9, she wowed fans once more after she posted an image of herself in a skimpy bikini and mesh cover-up, as previously reported by The Inquisitr.
+On September 9, she wowed fans when she posted an image of herself in a skimpy bikini and mesh cover-up, as previously reported by The Inquisitr.
 That snapshot has received more than 118,000 likes and over 5,400 comments, proving to be a smash with admirers.